thecodingmachine/best-practices/php/design_beautiful_classes_and_methods.md

 This has a number of advantages:

 - The developer using your code cannot create an object without passing all the requested parameters
-- Your IDE can provide auto-completion an optional setters.
+- Your IDE can provide auto-completion on setters.

 ##Use type-hinting, as much as possible
 <span class="label label-success pull-right">Beginner</span>